elunna/nerfhack-changelog/README.md

 * Auto-ID amethyst, fruit juice, and booze when dipping amethyst into booze (Fourk)
 * Auto-ID some potions when inhaling their vapors (xNetHack)
 * Auto-ID scrolls of scare monster when they crumble from being picked up (UnNetHack)
+* Auto-ID scrolls of scare monster when read
 * Auto-ID scrolls of confuse monster when read
 * Auto-ID scrolls of enchant armor when they erodeproof armor or make dragon scaled armor
 * Auto-ID scrolls of food detection if they have an obvious effect